ABOUT PACIFIC PLACE

 Excellent Neighbors

-The Amazon South Lake Union campus right next door, and Seattle's newly expanded convention center just three blocks away, as well the Nordstrom flagship store and headquarters.
+The Amazon South Lake Union campus with 45,000 employees is right next door, Seattle's newly expanded convention center is three blocks away, as well the Nordstrom flagship store and headquarters

 ENERGIZING THE COMMUNITY